MinimSecure/unum-sdk/README-linux_generic.md

 ## Building

-As far as build dependencies, building Unum requires make, gcc, libc6-pic, some flavor of libcurl-dev and libssl-dev, libjansson-dev, and a netlink library like libnl-3-200 or libnl-tiny.
+As far as build dependencies, building Unum requires make, gcc, libc6-pic, some flavor of libcurl-dev and openssl-dev, libjansson-dev, and a netlink library like libnl-3-200 or libnl-tiny.

 On a fresh Ubuntu or Debian install, for example: